 The Ghaemian Scholar-in-Residence 2011-2012, Charles Postel is an associate professor of history at San Francisco State University.
 He has also taught at California State University, Sacramento, and at the University of California, Berkeley.
 Charles Postel earned both his B.A. in history (1995) and his Ph.D. in history (2002) from the University of California, Berkeley.
 An award winning historian of American political thought and society, he is the author of The Populist Vision (2007), a history of the original Populist movement of the 1890s, which received the Bancroft Prize in History and the Frederick Jackson Turner Award from the Organization of American Historians, two of the most prestigious prizes in the historical profession.
 His new book project is Pursuit of Reform, 1865-1920, a new interpretative work on the post-Civil War reform movements that culminated in the Progressive Era.
 Charles Postel is also researching the historical origins of the Tea Party movement.

 Kirsten Fischer received her MA and Ph.D. in history from Duke University in North Carolina.
 After six years at the University of South Florida in Tampa, she moved to the University of Minnesota where is is now a tenured associate professor of early American history.
 Her first book, Suspect Relations: Sex, Race, and Resistance in Colonial North Carolina (Cornell, 2002), shows how ordinary people, through their everyday interactions, participated in the construction of racialized thought in this developing slave society.
 Fischer also co-edited Colonial American History, a collection of scholarly essays and primary sources (Blackwell, 2002).
 Fischer's current research interests pertain to American religious history and especially the presence of freethought in the early Republic.
 She is writing a book about Elihu Palmer (1764-1806), an ardent advocate in New York of the most radical ideas coming out of the European Enlightenment.
 Fischer conceived this project when she was the Deutsche Bank Junior Fellow at the HCA in 2008-2009.
-This year she has returned as a Fulbright fellow, and she will teach a BAS course on "America in a Revolutionary Age."
+That same year she returned as a Fulbright fellow, and taught a BAS course on "America in a Revolutionary Age."
 Fischer enjoys teaching, and in 2011 she received an award from the University of Minnesota for outstanding contributions to undergraduate education.

 James W.C.
 Pennington Distinguished Fellow